SAP-samples/btp-showcase-actuals-cap/README.md

 ![](/images/DWC_Space.png)

-2. A database user is created under the DWC space and the credentials can be copied later to be used to create a user-define service in SCP:
+2. A database user is created under the DWC space and the credentials can be copied later to be used to create a user-defined service in BTP:

 Database User: